How To Argue With Me About AI, If You Must

 The Stealing

 The training data for LLMs is stolen.
-I don’t mean like “pirated” in the sense where someone illicitly shares a copy they obtained legitimately; I mean their scrapers are ignoring both norms15 and laws16 to obtain copies under false pretenses, destroying other people’s infrastructure17.
+I don’t mean like “pirated” in the sense where someone illicitly shares a copy they obtained legitimately; I mean their scrapers are ignoring both norms15 and laws16 to obtain copies under false pretenses, destroying other people’s infrastructure17 in the process.

 The Fatigue